Nature’s Little Squeegees

 days with many meetings, I sanded 5 or 6 hours then

-worked on larger pieces in my home studio at
+worked on larger pieces in my studio at night.

 activity, both predictable and both